jsean662/basic-auth-react/README.md

 # Basic Auth React
 This is the front-end for `Basic Auth`.
-This project is built using React v17, for CSS and styling [https://tailwindcss.com/](Tailwind CSS) is used, and for styled components [https://ant.design/](Ant Design) is used.
+This project is built using React v17, for CSS and styling [Tailwind CSS](https://tailwindcss.com/) is used, and for styled components [Ant Design](https://ant.design/) is used.

 This web app has the following features:
 - Create account
 - Login to your registered account

-This web app is hosted on [https://www.netlify.com/](Netlify)
+This web app is hosted on [Netlify](https://www.netlify.com/)

-The link to this web app is: [basic-auth.jsawant.com](https://basic-auth.jsawant.com/)
+The link to this web app is: [basic-auth.jsawant.com](https://basic-auth.jsawant.com)

 I have used my personal domain for this `jsawant.com`